oscarsernarosero/blockchain/Accounts_and_address_Generation_Protocol.md

 i: number or index of payment.

-*Even though we haven't talked about change and deposit accounts, this is a best practice in which this wallet relies.
+*Even though we haven't talked about change and deposit accounts yet, this is a best practice on which this wallet relies.
 However, in this case, there is no need to create two separate accounts for deposits and change since this account is already meant to exclusively be a deposit account.

 ### Daily Safe Address Generation